Lecture Circuit: Part two

 Michael and Pam arrive at the Nashua branch, only to learn Holly is away on a human relations retreat.
-They also learn Holly is dating one of the Nashua salesmen named A.J.
-Deeply upset, Michael is at first unable to go forward with the presentation, but Pam tries to comfort him by telling him that she felt the same way when Jim was dating Karen.
-She encourages Michael to do the best presentation possible so people will tell Holly about it.
+They also learn Holly is dating one of the Nashua salesmen, A.J.
+Deeply upset, Michael is at first unable to go forward with the presentation, but Pam encourages Michael to do the best presentation possible so people will tell Holly about it.
 He starts the presentation, but it falls apart when Michael starts asking A.J. intimate questions about his relationship with Holly.
-Michael leaves in the middle of the talk, leaving Pam to awkwardly finish the rest of the presentation.
+Michael leaves in the middle of the talk, leaving Pam to awkwardly finish the presentation.
 When Michael goes to Holly's desk he cuts a sleeve off her sweater, and notices a document on her computer called "Dear Michael", which he copies onto his flash drive.
 Later, at a diner, Michael tells Pam about the letter, but she insists reading it would be violating Holly's trust.
-Pam herself reads the letter and deletes it right after.
-She does not tell him the exact contents, but she reassures him Holly still has feelings for Michael and it is not over, giving an ecstatic Michael the closure he sought.
+Pam herself reads the letter and does not tell him the exact contents, but reassures him Holly still has feelings for Michael and it is not over, giving Michael the closure he sought.

-In Scranton, the party planning continues to go poorly.
-Dwight publicly and loudly confronts Kelly about her time in juvenile hall, which turns out to be for stealing the boat of an ex-boyfriend when she was 14.
-Kelly also declares she hates the cake Jim picked for her, which is completely blank; he later decorates it and ends up spelling her name incorrectly as "Kelley".
+In Scranton, Dwight loudly confronts Kelly about her time in juvenile hall, which turns out to be for stealing the boat of an ex-boyfriend when she was 14.
+Kelly also declares she hates the cake Jim picked for her, which is completely blank; he later decorates it and spells her name incorrectly as "Kelley".
 When Kelly insists the party needs a theme, Jim and Dwight are unable to think of anything.
-Despite a rough start to the party, they finally settle on offering her one hour of napping or one hour of watching television by putting a Chiclet on the cake to represent a pillow or TV.
+They finally settle on offering her one hour of napping or one hour of watching television.
 She loves the idea and chooses the nap.

-Angela appears much happier than usual because she bought a new $7,000 cat with the money she received from selling Andy's engagement ring.
-She has also set up a nanny cam so she can monitor the cats from work.
-However, she is horrified to see one of her other cats having sex with the new cat, and rushes home to stop it.
-Later, Kevin Malone and Oscar Martinez watch Angela arrive home on the nanny cam screen, and become incredibly disgusted when Angela starts licking the cat to help clean it.
+Angela buys a $7,000 cat with the money she received from selling Andy's engagement ring, and sets up a nanny cam so she can monitor her cats from work.
+She is horrified to see one of her other cats having sex with the new cat, and rushes home to stop it.
+Kevin Malone and Oscar Martinez watch Angela arrive home on the nanny cam screen, and become disgusted when Angela starts licking the cat to help clean it.
 Angela eventually returns to work and coughs up a hairball.
-Oscar claims the image will haunt him for the rest of his life; both the psychological issues that go behind licking a cat as well as the hairball.
+Oscar claims the image will haunt him for the rest of his life.